Activities

 Probability Theory (MATH 501)

 This course is an introduction to the advanced concepts of probability theory.
-It covers topics such as: Measure theory, Probability spaces, Random variables, Conditional Expectations, Stochastic processes, Martingales, Limit Theorems, Large deviations
+It covers topics such as: Measure theory, Probability spaces, Random variables, Conditional Expectations, Stochastic processes, Martingales, Limit Theorems, Large deviations.

 The course is intended for students who have a strong foundation in probability theory.

-Weekly sets.
-I fully grade two or three problems (announced after submission); the other count for completion.
-Solutions must be concise (≤1 page/problem) and list the named results used (e.g., “DCT + UI”).
-Starting HW2, the solution for these problems must be typed in LaTeX, typeset to pdf and submitted by the due date.
-3 late-day tokens total for the term; beyond that late work is not accepted.
+Weekly problem sets.
+I fully grade two or three problems (announced after submission); the others count for completion.
+Solutions must be concise (≤1 page per problem) and list the named results used (e.g., “DCT + UI”).

 I may invite you to brief board checks on your own solutions; these verify understanding and may adjust the HW score slightly.